AlibabaCloudDocs/elasticsearch/intl.en-US/Product Introduction/Product edition/Compatibility matrixes.md

 **Note:**

 -   \*: The compatibility of monitoring and managing Elasticsearch clusters, including clusters specified by `xpack.monitoring.elasticsearch.url` and `xpack.management.elasticsearch.url`.
 We recommend that all Elasticsearch, Kibana, and Logstash clusters use the same minor version.
-This allows you to achieve the best performance of cluster monitoring and management.
-If you want to monitor and manage clusters of version 6.2 or earlier, you must install X-Pack in all these services.
+This helps achieve the best performance of cluster monitoring and management.
+If you want to monitor and manage clusters of 6.2 or earlier, you must install X-Pack on all these services.
 -   \*\*: Only Elasticsearch can be used as an output for Functionbeat in versions earlier than 7.4.
 Logstash and other services are not supported.
-Both Logstash and Elasticsearch can be used as outputs for Functionbeat in version 7.4 and later.
+Both Logstash and Elasticsearch can be used as outputs for Functionbeat in 7.4 and later.

 |Logstash|Beats\*\*|Monitoring and management of Elasticsearch clusters\*|
 |--------|---------|-----------------------------------------------------|